 This is why rheumatologists always try to keep patients on the lowest dose possible.

 “One big misconception people have is that the side effects of taking 5 or 10 mg of prednisone are as severe as those of 60 mg,” Dr. Tiliakos says.
 “While we do see certain side effects of concern in people on low doses — such as osteopenia, bruising, weight gain, and gastrointestinal symptoms — we have ways to mitigate those.”

-If you’re prescribed prednisone or another glucocorticoid, your doctor will likely recommend you take certain steps to limit these side effects, such as avoiding NSAIDs (which can exacerbate GI symptoms) and taking calcium and vitamin D to help strengthen your bones.
+If you’re prescribed prednisone for rheumatoid arthritis or another glucocorticoid, your doctor will likely recommend you take certain steps to limit these side effects, such as avoiding NSAIDs (which can exacerbate GI symptoms) and taking calcium and vitamin D to help strengthen your bones.

-5. How Long Can Prednisone Safely be Used?
+5. How Long Can You Safely Use Prednisone for Rheumatoid Arthritis?